aynayan321/CodeSync/README.md

 ## 🌟 Usage

-1. Open the application in your browser
+1. Open the application in your browser.
 2. Enter a Room ID (or generate one) and your username
 3. Share the Room ID with others to collaborate
 4. Start coding together in real-time